Armor Modeling and Preservation Society: Events

-The major event hosted by AMPS is the annual International Convention, held each April.
-This three-day show brings together hundreds of members and non-members to view models, participate in a model contest, buy hobby products, view actual military vehicles, and attend seminars.
-Recent international conventions have included over 500 scale models on display.
-The most recent international show was held April 7–9, 2016 in Sumter, South Carolina.
+The major event hosted by AMPS is the annual International Convention, usually held within the April - May timeframe.
+This three-day show brings together hundreds of members to view models, participate in a model contest, buy hobby products, view actual military vehicles, and attend seminars.
+Non-members are welcome and encouraged to attend the conventions, but are restricted from entering models into the contest until they gain membership.
+Recent international conventions have included over 600 scale models on display.
 Seminar speakers usually include tank crew veterans, well-known modelers and researchers, and industry representatives from firms such as Tamiya and AFV Club.
-The 2010 show was the most successful AMPS show ever with 634 models entered as well as club display tables.

 Smaller regional and local contests are also held from time to time, typically attracting 100+ scale models for single-day events.